The closer we get to Nature, the closer we get to our True Nature. ~ Donna Maltz

 - A plant on your desk

-- Looking out of the window
+- Looking out of a window at greenery

 - Feeling fresh air on your skin